This is the featured image of the The Key Aspects Which Make a Great Mix blog article.

-One important thing to keep in mind about music is that it’s quite subjective.
-If you make music for an audience, remember that others will likely have a different perception than you.
-They might pick up different aspects of a track from the ones you wanted to shine a light on.
-Don’t be too critical of yourself.
+One important thing to remember about music is that it's pretty subjective.
+If you make music for an audience, remember that others will likely have a different perception.
+They might pick up various aspects of a track from the ones you wanted to highlight.
+Don't be too critical of yourself.
 Some people will like your music, while others will not.
-Having said that, when we speak about the quality of sound, certain principles exist to differentiate an average mix from a really good one.
+Having said that, when we speak about sound quality, certain principles exist to differentiate an average mix from a good one.

 In this article, we will cover four vital aspects of a great mix.

-Think of the mix as a frequency soundscape where all the elements have their place and sound harmonious between each other.
-Great mixes always blend elements in such a way that each of them has its own place in the frequency spectrum – they don’t clash with each other.
+Please think of the mix as a frequency soundscape where all the elements have their place and sound harmoniously.
+Great mixes blend aspects so that each has its place in the frequency spectrum - they don't clash.

 Here are a few simple tips to achieve separation in the mix:

-Get rid of frequencies that don’t matter.
+Get rid of frequencies that don't matter.
 This requires listening to the broader picture, not just individual elements.
-For instance, cutting certain kick drum frequencies will make more room for your bass line to stick out.
-EQ is one of the most useful tools at your disposal.
+For instance, cutting specific kick drum frequencies will make more room for your bass line to stick out.
+EQ is one of the most valuable tools at your disposal.

 Carving out frequencies for a better mix